Section 125: PacificSource Administrators

 If you have any questions, please contact Jolene May, (503) 673-7037, at the district's business office.

 Member Website: PERS

 If you have any questions, please contact Karen Schiewe, (503) 673-7019.

 FAQs - Benefits Frequently Asked Questions

 Q. What Will My Insurance Out-of-Pocket Be?

-Out of pockets for Certified Employee are based on a pool concept.
+Out of pockets for full time Licensed Employee are based on a pool concept.
 These amounts will not be known until after the close of the open enrollment period (end of September).

 Q. When Does My Health Insurance Go Into Effect?

 October 1 of each year unless you are hired mid-year.
 Then the date your Insurance goes into effect would be the first of the month following your date of hire.